Afghans still hope to find survivors from quake that killed over 2,000 in western Herat province

 Afghans are still reeling from other recent disasters, including the magnitude 6.5 earthquake in March that struck much of western Pakistan and eastern Afghanistan, and an earthquake that hit eastern Afghanistan in June 2022, flattening stone and mud-brick homes and killing at least 1,000 people.

-Faiez reported from Islamabad.
+AP writer Rahim Faiez contributed to this report from Islamabad.